 The Kaaba( also : Kaʿba ; DMG al-Kaʿba : cube‘) is a block-shaped building in the courtyard of the mosque (Masjid al-haram) in Mecca.
 It is considered the central sanctuary and the house of God (bayt Allāh).
-According to Islamic accounts, it was built according to Sura 22/26 by Adam.
+According to Islamic accounts and according to Sura 22/26 the Kaaba was built by Adam.
 But Adam lived far away and hardly had anything in mind with a Kaaba - not to mention the size of the Kaaba and Adam's tools at the time.
 Adams history is also an allegory.

 The interstate ruin was supposedly rebuilt by Abraham (Ibrāhīm) with the support of his son Ismael in the order of God as a place of pilgrimage.
 But Abraham was a poor man.